 La Spezia is a busy port city on the Mediterranean Sea, in the Liguria province of northern Italy.
 After Genoa, it is the second-largest city in the province.
 La Spezia is home to a major Italian naval base and is considered a gateway to the Cinque Terre, the famous chain of five picturesque seaside villages.
 Many travelers use La Spezia as a base for day trips to the Cinque Terre and other nearby points of interest.
 The city was heavily bombed during World War II, and many of its historic buildings were destroyed.
 But La Spezia still has several worthwhile attractions to explore, and you could easily spend a day or two there before or after your trip through the Cinque Terre.

-Here are eight things to see and do in La Spezia, the gateway to the Cinque Terre.
+Here are nine things to see and do in La Spezia, the gateway to the Cinque Terre.

 While many visitors depart from La Spezia for a multi-day trip spent hiking between the five villages of the Cinque Terre, not everyone has the desire or physical stamina for the journey.
 Several companies offer regularly scheduled and charters tours of the Cinque Terre towns, departing from La Spezia marina.
 It's an incredibly scenic way to see this famed stretch of coastline, particularly if you don't want to do a lot of walking and are content to just hit the highlights.